-A regular breathwork practice (done correctly) can offer many of the same benefits as more “traditional” forms of meditation.
+The daily practice of breathing meditation (done correctly) offers many of the same benefits as more “traditional” forms of meditation:

 Meditation via the breath can help activate the restorative, soothing, and healing part of our nervous system by sending it messages of safety.

-As a result, our minds become stronger, calmer, and more resilient in the face of challenges and demands.#Breathingmeditation calms the body and strengthens the mind.
+As a result, our minds become stronger, calmer, and more resilient to the demands and challenges of life.#Breathingmeditation calms the body and strengthens the mind.
 Click To Tweet

-A recent study by Trinity College Institute of Neuroscience confirmed what ancient yogic wisdom has always known – that breath-focused meditation and yogic breathing techniques can help clear your mind and strengthen your brain.
-(2)
+A study by Trinity College Institute of Neuroscience found that breath-focused meditation can literally strengthen your brain’s structure.
+(1)

 Researchers found an actual physical link between breathing patterns and a part of the brain directly related to focus/ attention levels.

 According to the study, the way we breathe directly impacts our brain’s chemistry, making it possible to cultivate a healthier and stronger brain as well as increased mental focus.

 Our breathing rate directly affects levels of a brain chemical known as noradrenaline.

 The brain releases this chemical when we’re focused, and at optimal levels, it helps the brain grow new connections acting like much like brain fertilizer.
 (2)

 “Practitioners of yoga have claimed for some 2,500 years, that respiration influences the mind…